modern penthouse roof terrace 52m²

 Design for Seclusion

-To complement the delicate tones of natural wood and stone, we utilised a vibrant planter colour palette, with burgundy red, deep slate and white, enhancing outline contrast.
+To complement the delicate tones of natural wood and stone, we utilised a vibrant planter colour palette, with burgundy red, deep slate and white – enhancing outline contrast.
 A layered, evergreen planting scheme alternates between four large sets of glass doors, varying in height from low curved vases to tall tapered squares.
-This design methodology transforms indoor-outdoor views, and inversely, partitioning the long and narrow terrace into versatile zones.
-The warm, orange tones and soft texture of grassy Libertia ‘Goldfinger’ augment definition alongside verdant, round Box topiary, forming distinct silhouettes, while requiring unfussy, minimal upkeep, and effortlessly sustain a clean-lined, roof terrace garden fusion.
+This design methodology transforms indoor-outdoor views, and inversely, partitions the long and narrow terrace into versatile zones.
+The warm orange tones and soft texture of grassy Libertia ‘Goldfinger’ from New Zealand emphasise vivid definition alongside verdant, spherical Box topiary, forming distinct silhouettes, while requiring unfussy minimal upkeep, and effortlessly sustaining a roof terrace design fusion.